 In 2014, the Gulf of Mexico Fishery Management Council (Council) reorganized the recreational sector by defining private angling and federal for-hire components for the harvest of red snapper in the Gulf of Mexico (Gulf) and allocating the recreational sector annual catch limit (ACL) between the recreational components (GMFMC 2014a).
 Establishing separate components within the recreational sector provides a basis for development of flexible management approaches tailored to each component which may reduce the likelihood for recreational quota overages that could jeopardize the rebuilding of the red snapper stock.
 In 2015, separate red snapper fishing seasons were established based on the estimated catch rates for each component's proportion of the recreational sector ACL, 42.3% for the federal for-hire quota and 57.7% for the private angling quota.
-All other management measures affecting the harvest of red snapper remain the same for both components,1 including a 16-inch total length (TL) minimum size limit, 2-fish per person per day bag limit, and June 1 season start date.
+All other management measures affecting the harvest of red snapper remain the same for both components, including a 16-inch total length (TL) minimum size limit, 2-fish per person per day bag limit, and June 1 season start date.

 Following the passage of Amendment 40 which specified the creation of the separate components, the Council discussed the development of flexible management approaches for the distinct components.
-The private angling component includes anglers fishing from private vessels and for-hire operators without a federal permit (i.e., state-licensed).
-The federal for-hire component includes all for-hire vessels with a valid or renewable Gulf charter/headboat permit for reef fish, including historical captain charter/headboat permits.2 The federal for-hire permit for reef fish, called a Gulf Charter/Headboat permit for Reef Fish, does not make a distinction between charter vessels and headboats.
+The private angling component includes anglers fishing from private vessels and for-hire operators without a federal for-hire permit (i.e., state-licensed).
+The federal for-hire component includes all for-hire vessels with a valid or renewable Gulf Charter/Headboat permit for Reef Fish (for-hire permit), including Historical Captain Charter/Headboat permits.2 The for-hire permit does not make a distinction between charter vessels and headboats.
 Some federally permitted for-hire vessels have historically been selected to participate in the Southeast Region Headboat Survey (SRHS), and as a result, these participating vessels have landings histories.
-The vessels in the SRHS were selected based on factors including size, carrying capacity, and business operation.
+The vessels in the SRHS were selected based on factors including size, passenger capacity, and business operation.
 These vessels are required to submit landings data on a weekly basis.
-A few vessels have been added or removed from the SRHS; however, vessel participation is stable.
-Currently, 68 vessels in the Gulf participate in the SRHS and have associated landings histories.
+Over the years, a few vessels have been added or removed from the SRHS; however, vessel participation is relatively stable.
+As of November 23, 2015, there were 67 vessels with a for-hire permit in the Gulf that participate in the SRHS and have associated landings histories.
+In October 2015, there were 68 federally permitted vessels participating in the SRHS; however, one vessel has since transferred its permit to a vessel that is not in the SRHS.

-The remaining vessels with a federal for-hire permit do not participate in the SRHS and instead, have their landings estimated through the Marine Recreational Information Program (MRIP).
-The MRIP for-hire survey includes a voluntary dockside intercept survey and a monthly phone survey sampling approximately 10% of federally permitted charter vessels.
-In recognition that the remaining 1,250 federally permitted for-hire vessels do not have landings histories, the Council expressed interest in further reorganizing the federal for-hire component and initiated development of separate amendments to evaluate flexible management approaches which could
+The remaining vessels with a for-hire permit do not participate in the SRHS and instead, have their landings estimated through the Marine Recreational Information Program (MRIP).
+The MRIP For-Hire Survey includes a voluntary dockside intercept survey and a monthly phone survey sampling approximately 10% of federally permitted charter vessels.
+In recognition that

-1 The Headboat Collaborative is in its second year of an exempted fishing permit (EFP) and has been assigned a portion of the red snapper recreational sector ACL.
-The EFP allows for some different management measures.
+1 The Headboat Collaborative's exempted fishing permit (EFP) assigned a portion of the red snapper recreational sector ACL.
+The EFP allowed for some different management measures.
+The EFP was for two years and ended on December 31, 2015.

 2 To qualify for a Historical Captain Gulf Charter/Headboat (HRCG) permit for Reef Fish, a captain must be U.S. Coast Guard licensed and operating as a captain of a for-hire vessel prior to March 29, 2001, and have at least 25% of their earned income from recreational for-hire fishing in one of the last four years ending March 29, 2001.
-These permits are renewable but not transferable, and require the permitted vessel be operated by the historical captain.
-As of July 29, 2015, there were 28 active or renewable HRCG permits.
+These permits are renewable but not transferable to another individual, and require the permitted vessel be operated by the historical captain.